infinite-table/infinite-react/www/pages/docs/learn/working-with-data/index.page.md

 ---
 title: Working with Data
+description: Learn how to visualise and manage your data in new ways with Infinite Table
 ---

 We've decoupled our data handling from our rendering engine by providing two components (as named exports) inside `@infinite-table/infinite-react` package: